NMReDATAInitiative/J-graph/assembleCouplingNetwork.md

-# Assembly of coupling network
+## Application of J-graph to the assembly of coupling network

 Pairing dots with the same color (same level) is easier than compare numbers in tables.